The Career Management Center

 For more information, visit Duke Visa Services.

-Certificate in Management Science and Technology Management
+Management Science and Technology Management Track

-Fuqua’s Certificate in Management Science and Technology Management (MSTeM) carries a STEM (science, technology, engineering, and mathematics) designation, giving international students who meet certain requirements the opportunity to work in the U.S. for a total of 3 years (24 months of STEM OPT extension beyond the regular 12 month OPT).
+Fuqua’s Management Science and Technology Management (MSTeM) track carries a STEM (science, technology, engineering, and mathematics) designation, giving international students who meet certain requirements the opportunity to work in the U.S. for a total of 3 years (24 months of STEM OPT extension beyond the regular 12 month OPT).
 After the OPT period, you will need a company to sponsor you for a work-based visa, most typically the H-1B visa.
 For more information on the H-1B application process, visit the United States Citizenship and Immigration Services website.

 Your U.S. student visa status determines whether you are eligible for work on-campus during your program, but most student visas restrict or prohibit working off-campus during the program.